Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 • Yearly for $7.99 per month (billed as $95.88 annually)

-It’s not the cheapest VPN out there, and in fact, it’s very expensive for the value you receive in return compared to top VPNs in 2025.
+It’s not the cheapest VPN out there, and in fact, it’s very expensive for the value you receive in return compared to top VPNs in 2026.

 You’ll also get a free 7-day trial to test out the premium version (though you’ll need to provide payment information).
+One significant upside is that Betternet offers a 45-day money-back guarantee, which is longer than the industry standard of 30 days.

 Here’s what’s included and what’s not: